oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     To uninstall, run **ahfctl uninstall -deleterepo -silent**

-5. To check if the policy is loaded successfully:
+5. Check if the policy is loaded successfully.

     ```
     <copy>